Getting help

 AUTHOR: Nathalie Parent, psychologist

-Adolescence is a period of transition, bringing many physical, psychological and social transformations, which cause major reorganization in the brains of teens.
-All of these changes come with increased vulnerability to psychological distress.
+Adolescence is a period of transition.
+It brings about many physical, psychological, and social changes that cause major remodelling in the brains of teens.
+All of these changes make them more vulnerable to psychological distress.

-Sometimes, when a teen is going through a particularly difficult time, it may be necessary to take them to see a psychotherapist.
+Sometimes, when a teen is going through a particularly difficult time, they may need to see a psychotherapist.

-But how can you discuss this with them?
+But how do you discuss this with them?

 You may need to bring it up a few times like this for your teen to decide.
-Respect their pace, as long as their life or development is not in danger.
+Respect their pace, as long as their life or development is not at risk.

 Give control to your teen to maintain trust

-Since adolescence is a time when a person’s autonomy is developing, it’s crucial to involve your teen in any processes or decisions that concern them and to ask for their agreement.
+Because adolescence is a time when a person’s autonomy is developing, it’s crucial that you involve your teen in any processes or decisions that concern them and that you have their agreement.

 If you think it’s best to discuss it, explain to them the importance of the duty you have as an adult and parent.
-What’s important is to not decide for them, to give them the feeling that they’re capable of making decisions, of reflecting on things and putting themselves on the path to their adult life.
+What’s important is to not decide for them in order to make them feel that they’re capable of making decisions, reflecting on things, and putting themself on the path to their adult life.

-However, in certain more serious cases, when their judgment is altered or if their life and/or development is in danger, you do not need their agreement to take action.
+In more serious cases, such as when their judgment is altered or their life and/or development is at risk, you don’t need their consent to take action.

-Hospitalization may be required, but there are many steps that can be taken before that point is reached.
+Hospitalization may be required, but there are many steps that can be taken before you reach that point.

 Take stock of your own prejudices

-There are still many prejudices about psychological difficulties.
-Feelings of shame, guilt or weakness still exist today.
-We sometimes even have trouble taking the psychological suffering of others seriously, even though it’s as important and real as physical suffering.
+There are still many prejudices about mental health struggles.
+Feelings of shame, guilt, or weakness are common.
+Sometimes, people even have trouble taking the psychological suffering of others seriously, even though it’s as important and real as physical suffering.

 Would you doubt your child if they came to you with a broken leg?
 Would you say they’re weak and fragile because they had a sprain or developed psoriasis or diabetes?

-Don’t hesitate to use these examples to talk about psychological suffering with your teen.
+Don’t hesitate to use these examples when you talk to your teen about psychological distress.

-Are you supporting someone who is suffering from a mental illness?
+Are you supporting someone who’s struggling with a mental illness?